 |

-Mary Hoyer, 14" tall, all hard plastic, jointed body,
+Mary Hoyer doll, 14" tall, all hard plastic, jointed body,

 mohair wig many colors & styles, some with molded hair